Balearic Islands travel guide

 Customs rules

-Taking food and drink into Spain
+Taking food into Spain

 You cannot take meat, milk or products containing them into EU countries.
-There are some exceptions for medical reasons, for example certain amounts of powdered infant milk, infant food, or pet food required for medical reasons.
-Check the rules about taking food and drink into the EU on the European Commission website.
+There are some exceptions such as powdered baby milk, baby food and special foods or pet feed required for medical reasons.

-Taking money and goods into Spain
+Taking money into Spain

 Terrorism

-There is a high threat of terrorist attack globally affecting UK interests and British Nationals, including from groups and individuals who view the UK and British Nationals as targets.
+There is a high threat of terrorist attack globally affecting UK interests and British nationals, including from groups and individuals who view the UK and British nationals as targets.
 Stay aware of your surroundings at all times.

 UK Counter Terrorism Policing has information and advice on staying safe abroad and what to do in the event of a terrorist attack.
 Find out how to reduce your risk from terrorism while abroad.